myklgo/irc/README.md

 server/bouncer
 db/history

+**Not functional until a few private packages are made public.

 TODO:
+1. Clean up paths.
+Undecided about using github to import quick and dirty packages.
-1	Rewrite client with methods organized by type client and type server.
+2. Rewrite client with methods organized by type client and type server.
 This should improve code organization/cognition.
 And facilitate dynamic clients and improve server creation.
-2

 Objectives:
 Play with GO.